 Before his admission to the practice of law, Christopher completed a judicial law clerkship with the British Columbia Court of Appeal.

-Christopher is called to the bar in British Columbia, Alberta, the Northwest Territories, and the Yukon.
-He is also licensed to practice in Ontario and other Canadian jurisdictions pursuant to the National Mobility Agreement (Federation of Law Societies).
+Christopher is called to the bar in British Columbia, Alberta, Ontario, the Northwest Territories, and the Yukon.
 He acts for clients across Canada.

 In his spare time, Christopher enjoys cycling, spending time with his family, and hiking with his dog Murphy.